mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 ---

 I recently talked to a student in my neighborhood about his first programming experiences.
-They started learning *Java* at school and it soon turned out to be horrible.
+They started learning *Java* at school, and it soon turned out to be horrible.

-A lot of us learned coding in languages like *BASIC* or *Pascal*.
+A lot of us learned to code in languages like *BASIC* or *Pascal*.
 There was no object orientation, no sophisticated file I/O and almost no modularization... and it was great.
 In *BASIC* you could just write